Post-Traumatic Stress Disorder

-Sadly, many of us will experience trauma at some point in our lives.
-During and after a traumatic experience it is common to feel shocked, scared, numb, guilty, ashamed, angry, or vulnerable.
-With time most people recover from their experiences without needing professional help.
-However, for a significant proportion of people the effects of trauma last for much longer and they develop a condition called post-traumatic stress disorder (PTSD).
-People with PTSD experience strong unwanted memories of their trauma, to the point where it can feel as though the trauma is happening again right now in the present.
-This feels terrifying, and as a result those with PTSD often feel on-edge and on the lookout for danger.
+Many of us will experience trauma at some point in our lives.
+With time, most people recover from their experiences without needing professional help.
+However, for a significant proportion of people the effects of trauma last for much longer, and they develop a condition called post-traumatic stress disorder (PTSD).
 It is thought that between 3 and 5 people out of every 100 will experience PTSD every year .
-There are a range of excellent psychological therapies for PTSD including trauma-focused cognitive behavioral therapy (TF-CBT), eye movement desensitization and reprocessing (EMDR), prolonged exposure (PE), and cognitive processing therapy (CPT).
+Fortunately, there are a range of excellent psychological therapies for PTSD.

 What is trauma?

-Many of us will experience trauma at some point in our lives – an experience which is overwhelming, threatening, frightening, or out of our control.
+A traumatic experience is one which is overwhelming, threatening, frightening, or out of our control.
 Common traumas include:

 Some traumas are isolated one-off events that are unexpected and happen ‘out of the blue’.
 Other traumas are frightening in different ways: they are expected, anticipated, and dreaded.
-Some people’s jobs expose them to trauma: military or emergency service personnel often experience or witness distressing events.
-Children can experience trauma too – and the effects can be more profound and long-lasting if the people who were supposed to care for them were responsible for perpetrating harm.
+Some people’s jobs expose them to trauma, for example military or emergency service personnel often experience or witness distressing events.
+Children experience trauma too – and the effects can be even more profound and long-lasting if the people who were supposed to care for them were responsible for causing harm.

 What is post-traumatic stress disorder (PTSD)?

 It is normal to be affected by traumatic experiences.
-Victims of trauma might feel shocked, scared, guilty, ashamed, angry, or vulnerable.
+If you have been through a trauma you might feel shocked, scared, guilty, ashamed, angry, vulnerable, or numb.
 With time most people recover from their experiences, or find a way to live with them, without needing professional help.
-However, in a significant proportion of people the effects of trauma last for much longer and may develop into post-traumatic stress disorder (PTSD).
-Symptoms of PTSD are split into groups :
+However, for many people the effects of trauma last for much longer and may develop into post-traumatic stress disorder (PTSD).
+Symptoms of PTSD can be split into groups .

 - Upsetting memories of the event intruding into your mind.